Flash-Labs/CrateCrate/docs/config/Crates.md

 <details>
 <summary>Example</summary>

-A crate containing the example key and rewards.
+A crate containing the example key, rewards, and some effects.

 ```java
 example = {